teddyxwx/Project-1/README.md

 ## Report

-After you finish a task,
-you should tick the checkbox here in `README.md`, and briefly summarize what you did in the list above.
+Please tick the checkbox here in `README.md` after finishing a task, and briefly summarize what you did in the list above.

 A clear and well-organized summary helps TAs to understand your work better.